Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Simulation studies

-and the covariates are i.i.d.
-Uniform$(0,1)$.
-We implemented the parametrization \eqref{eqn::AhierTrunc}, with $m = 1$ and a sequence of 50 $\lambda$ values, decreasing linearly on the log-scale.
-We fix the maximum number of basis functions $K_n = 20$ for {\hierbasis} and we implement {\spam} with $\{3,\, 5,\, 8,\, 10,\, 15,\, 20\}$ basis functions.
+the covariates are independently drawn from Uniform$(0,1)$.
+For $m=1$, we use the parametrization \eqref{eqn::AhierTrunc}.
+For $m = 2$ and $3$, we use

+with $\gamma =$ 0$\cdot$01 and 0$\cdot$001, respectively.
+All methods were fit over a sequence of 50 $\lambda$ values, decreasing linearly on the log-scale.
+We set the maximum number of basis functions $\K = 20$ for our estimator and use 3, 5, 8, 10, 15 and, 20 basis functions for \citeauthor{ravikumar2009sparse}'s proposal.
-It is not surprising to observe superior performance of {\hierbasis} over \texttt{SpAM.poly} in terms of $\mathrm{MSE}$ in Figure~\ref{fig:MSEvsLam}.
-However, we note in the same figure that {\hierbasis} seems to even outperform \spamNS.
-For small lambda values, i.e. more complex models, we observe lower $\mathrm{MSE}$ for {\spam} with fewer basis functions.
-With low sparsity {\spam} is able to control the variance of the estimator by the small number of basis functions used.
-Whereas {\hierbasis} can control the variance by controlling smoothness via the $\Om_j(\cdot)$ penalty.
-For large lambda values, we obtain sparser models and hence control the variance.
-However, now the bias for {\spam} is inflated when using fewer basis functions.

-In Figure~\ref{fig:AdditiveExamplePlots}, we show some of the fitted functions for both {\spam} and \texttt{HierBasis} using the $\lambda$ value which minimizes the test set error for {\spam} with $3$ and $15$ basis functions.